krzentner/language-world/data/text-davinci-003/goal_md/pick-place-2.md

     Steps:  1.
-Put gripper above puck  2.
-Drop gripper around puck  3.
-Close gripper around puck  4.
-Move puck to goal
+Put gripper above the puck  2.
+Grab the puck with the gripper  3.
+Move gripper above the target to hold the puck
-    First, put the gripper roughly above puck, so that we don't bump it while trying to grab it.
+    First, put the gripper above the puck.
-    - When the robot's gripper is not above the puck, move the robot's gripper until the robot's gripper is above the puck If the gripper isn't around the puck, put it around the puck.
+    - When the robot's gripper is not vertically aligned with the puck, move the robot's gripper until the robot's gripper is vertically aligned with the puck
+    As long as the gripper is around the puck, make sure it's closed.
-    - When the robot's gripper is not around puck and the robot's gripper is open, move the robot's gripper until the robot's gripper is near the puck and the robot's gripper is closed
+    - When the robot's gripper is vertically aligned with the puck and the robot's gripper is not closed, move the robot's gripper until the robot's gripper is closed
-    If the gripper is near the puck and open, maybe we can grab it by closing the gripper.
+    Now that the puck is grabbed, move the gripper above the target location to hold the puck.
-    - When the robot's gripper is above puck and the robot's gripper is closed, move the robot's gripper until the robot's gripper is near the target location
+    - When the robot's gripper is above the puck, move the robot's gripper until the robot's gripper is above the target location